iv461/icey/README.md

 # ICEY

-A new, simple asynchronous/data-driven library for the Robot Operating System (ROS) for fast prototyping and eliminating boilerplate code.
+ICEY is a a new API for the Robot Operating System (ROS) 2 that allows for fast prototyping and eliminating boilerplate code by using modern asynchronous programming.
-ICEY enables using modern asynchronous programming techniques such as promises and C++-20's coroutines (async/await)
+It makes the asynchronous data-flow clearly visible and simplifies application code.

+It is fully compatible to the ROS 2 API, it does not reinvent anything and supports all major features: Parameter, Subscribers, Publishers, Timers, Services, Clients, TF pub/sub.
+It supports not only regular nodes but also lifecyle nodes with a single API.

+ICEY operates smoothly together with the  `message_filters` package, using it's synchronizers.
+ICEY also allows for extention, demonstated by the already implemented support for `image_transport` camera subscriber/publishers.

+It offers additional goodies such as:
+- Automatic bookeeping of publishers/subscribers/timers so that you do not have to do it
+- No callback groups needed for preventing deadlocks -- service calls are always asynchronous
+- Handle many parameters easily with a single parameter struct that is registered automatically using static reflection, so that you do not need to repeat yourself

+ICEY supports ROS 2 Humble and ROS 2 Jazzy.
 # Features

 The real power in ICEY is that you can declare computations, that will  be published automatically when the input changes: